irinaverse/IraBooks/README.md

 ## Push your own limits of creativity
 Ira Books Publishing changes the experience of reading a book.
 Spiral binding for a 360-degree rotation.
 Lay flat, fold back, make notes, explore.
 Create a tablet-like experience.
-Enjoy Joycean language and Shakespearean language in quotation selections.
+Joycean language and Shakespearean language in quotation selections.
 Three books in the catalogue:

 Book 1:
 <img src="https://github.com/user-attachments/assets/22d11c7e-c088-4e0d-97e2-a670bddbfd0f" width="220" height="290">